 q: What should you do if you have already washed your garment with detergent?

-Before you even ask, yes you can wash garments that have a waterproof spray on them.
-In fact, it is highly recommended as dirt and mildew can affect the performance of the garment’s ability to repel water.
+Before you even ask, yes you can wash garments that have been waterproofed with a spray.
 However, you do not want to do so with normal detergent.
-So, in case you make this mistake after applying the spray, it does not mean you are out of luck.
-Because normal detergents will leave a residue that attracts water, you will want to use special detergents such as Tech Wash or Down Wash from Nikwax.
+Because normal detergents will leave a residue that attracts water, you will want to use special detergents formulated for waterproofed clothing.

 q: Must you pre-wash before water proofing?

-Although you may want to apply the solution right away, do not be hasty as you should always wash an item before waterproofing it.
-This may seem like too much of a hassle for items such as a tent or a boat cover, but here is why you should.
-Dirt, mildew and excess residues can prevent the waterproofing polymers from bonding to the fibers of the fabric.
-If this happens, the performance of the waterproofing will be drastically decreased, to the point of useless.
+You should always wash an item before waterproofing it.
+Dirt, mildew and residues can prevent the waterproofing polymers from bonding onto the fibers of the fabric.
+If this happens, the effect of waterproofing will be drastically decreased.

 Many of you will be looking to invest in this type of spray to re-proof your waterproof hiking gear and garments.
-The question is, however, when exactly do you know it is time to do this?
-What happens is the DWR, durable water repellent, begins to fade through no fault of your own (sometimes, unless you do not properly care for it).
-There are specific signs that will inform you of when this is occurring.
+The question is when to do this.

-First off, if condensation begins to form on the inside face of the membrane, it is a good sign that your garment is leaking.
-Secondly, if you begin to notice that more moisture is being trapped inside and it is becoming exceedingly more difficult to breathe you know there is an issue.
-Lastly, if you notice an increase of weight (whether from moisture or rain) then there is a strong chance it is time to re-proof.
+First off, if condensation begins to form on the inside face of the membrane, it is a good sign that your garment is mot waterproof anymore.
+If you notice an increase in weight (whether from moisture or rain) then there is a strong chance it is time to re-proof.

 q: What does water-based mean?

-During your research process, you may run into the term water-based.
-Many designers will use a water-based solution to craft their spray and what that basically means is that they primarily use water to achieve its designed purpose.
 There are a few advantages that water has over other types of solutions.
-One, as compared to chemical solvents, is that no harmful chemicals are used that will harm you and the environment.
+One, as compared to chemical solvents, is that no harmful chemicals are used and the product is eco-friendly.

-Second, water-based products have a higher amount of concertation and provide more waterproofing.
-All in all, a water-based solution will keep you drier, is safer to the environment, and are easier to use.
-Let’s just say that it is a huge bonus.
+Water-based products have a higher amount of concertation and provide more waterproofing.
+All in all, a water-based solution will keep you drier, is safer for the environment, and are easier to use.

-Unfortunately, there are some ingredients that can be found in some waterproofing sprays that are in fact toxic.
-If the product contains fluoropolymers, which has much more resistance properties and is much more able to repel water for a longer period of time, there is a risk of intoxication when applied in closed areas that lack any major source of ventilation.
+Unfortunately, there are some toxic chemicals that can be found in some waterproofing sprays.
+If the product contains fluoropolymers that have more resistance properties and is able to repel water for a longer period of time, there is a risk of intoxication when applied indoors.

-You should keep in mind that the issues really come from extended exposure, like spraying your gear in a closed room without windows.
-You should also take precautions, to be safe, when applying to your gear while outdoors as well.
+You should keep in mind that the issues really come from extended exposure, like spraying your gear in a room without windows.